 Corticosteroids reduce inflammation by suppressing the immune system.
 They are ordered for more severe episodes of inflammatory bowel disease.
 They may be taken by mouth, injected, or given by enema or suppository.
 Do not suddenly stop taking these medications.
 Follow your doctor’s instructions for tapering the dose.

 Immune modifiers block the immune response that helps produce inflammation.
 These drugs take a long time (months) to work and are usually started with another, more fast-acting drug.

 Antibiotics are given to treat infections.
 In Crohn's disease and ulcerative colitis, the bowel wall is more susceptible to infection once the lining of the small or large intestine is damaged.
 Infections are caused when bacteria penetrate the bowel wall.
 Antibiotics may also be prescribed before bowel surgery.
 Take antibiotics with food to decrease stomach upset.
 It is very important that you finish the complete course of therapy.
 Do not stop taking the antibiotics even if you feel better.
 Do not drink alcohol while taking antibiotics.

-These drugs have been approved to treat Crohn’s disease that does not respond to other treatments.
-This medication is a TNF-inhibitor, a genetically engineered antibody that binds specifically to tumor necrosis factor (TNF) and blocks its activity in the body.
+These drugs have been approved to treat severe disease that does not respond to other treatments.
+TNF-inhibitors is a genetically engineered antibody that binds specifically to tumor necrosis factor (TNF) and blocks its activity in the body.
 Infliximab is infused into a vein at prescribed intervals.
 Adalimumab and certolizumab can be given at home.

 These drugs are given to manage diarrhea during active episodes of the disease.
 They slow movement through the intestines.
 Although loperamide in liquid form is available without a prescription, the prescription-only capsule form is used for the treatment of inflammatory bowel disease.